theseedjet/theseedjet/index.md

 ## Let investors find you

 Just focus on building your business.
-You will find the right investors here.
+You will find here the right investors for you.